 "4 Afton Barns" is a 3 bed holiday Cottage sleeping up to 5 guests in Isle of Wight.
 Freshwater consists of Freshwater Village and Freshwater Bay on the Isle of Wight.
 Freshwater village has small shops, cafes, and the West Wight Sports Centre and Indoor Pool.
 Freshwater Bay and nearby Compton Bay are known for their high chalk...

-"Tower Barn Cottage" is a 3 bed holiday Cottage sleeping up to 6 guests in Isle of Wight.
+"Tower Hut" is a 1 bed holiday Lodge sleeping up to 2 guests in Isle of Wight.
 Ryde, fondly known as "The Gateway to the Island", is the largest town on the Isle of Wight and became popular as a holiday destination in the 1820s.
 Today, the regular ferry, catamaran and hovercraft services make this lovely resort accessible...

-"Nanny's Little House" is a 2 bed holiday Lodge sleeping up to 5 guests in Isle of Wight.
-Situated on the south east coast of the island, this lovely town has something for everyone!
-It is home to the longest stretch of beach on the island, extending six miles from the chalk headland of Culver Cliff in the north, to Dunnose Head in...
+"Sandy Cottage" is a 2 bed holiday Cottage sleeping up to 4 guests in Isle of Wight.
+This charming hamlet, which is located on the island's south east coast, offers something for everyone.
+It has the island's longest beach, which stretches six miles from the chalky Culver Cliff in the north to Dunnose Head in the south.
+This...

 Popular towns in and around Isle of Wight: